vbychkovsky/shared/uploader/README.md

 - is it possible to avoid having the script run as root?
 - modularize the script to allow for different backends, like Google Photos, Flickr, and/or Backblaze.
-- do cron-based retries if Amazon's throttling
+- do cron-based retries if Amazon is throttling

 P.S.
 Your suggestions/corrections/ideas for any of the above are welcome.
 E-mail me at vladb at csail.mit.edu or just create a pull-request.